-JACL Chapters, Districts, and the National Youth/Student Council are eligible to apply for a grant to support a project or activity that is supportive of the National JACL Strategic Plan.
-Grants of up to $7,500 each will be awarded by the Legacy Fund Grants Committee to selected applicants.
+JACL Chapters and Districts are eligible to apply for a grant to support a project or activity that is supportive of the National JACL Strategic Plan.
+Grants of up to $5,000 each will be awarded by the Legacy Fund Grants Committee to selected applicants.
 Funding for the program grants are provided by Legacy Fund revenues.

-- Activities supported by grants may be ongoing or new, but must be carried out and completed no later than June 30, 2018 and must support the National JACL 2017-2018 Strategic Plan.
+- Activities supported by grants must be new projects that are carried out and completed no later than June 1, 2021, and which must support the National JACL Strategic Plan.
+Repeat projects are not eligible.
+However, funding will be considered if the proposal is for a new element or new phase (variation) of an ongoing project.

 - All applicants must properly complete an application and secure the required signatures of at least two individuals.

-- All applications must be filed electronically no later than May 1, 2017.
-A scanned copy of the completed, signed application sent via e-mail by midnight (PST) May 1, 2017 in Word or pdf format (together with supporting documents, if any, in pdf or other readily available software format) to JACL Regional Director Patty Wada at firstname.lastname@example.org.
+- All applications must be filed electronically no later than the deadline (reset date) of June 16, 2020.
+A scanned copy of the completed, signed application is to be sent via e-mail by midnight (PST) June 16, 2020 in Word or pdf format (together with supporting documents, if any, in pdf or other readily available software format) to Legacy Fund Grant Committee Co-chairs Roberta Barton (firstname.lastname@example.org) and Toshi Abe (email@example.com).

 - Mail the original, signed copy together with supporting documents, if any, to National JACL Legacy Fund Grants Committee, 1765 Sutter Street, San Francisco, CA 94115, postmarked by the filing deadline.